Erin’s Recipe Rundown

 Variation for Quick Grits

-• Bring 4 cups of water to a boil over medium high heat.
+• Boil water.
+Bring 4 cups of water to a boil.
 Whisk in the instant grits and salt.

-• Reduce the heat to medium-low and cook for an additional 5 minutes or until the water has absorbed.
+• Cook grits.
+Reduce heat and cook until the water has absorbed.
 Whisk often as the quick cook grits will pop when they begin to thicken.

 • Continue with Step 4 above.